Amechi101/mit-courseware-6.00/README.md

 5. Call the `Brand API` to compare the names to the `json file` to check what names are already existing within our API.
 If the name doesn't exist add the name into a temporary list.
 After the check is complete.
 Dumb the list into the DB to create a new records of `brand_names`.

-#### This part is still hypothetical

-6. The `Crawl Program` will then call our `Brand API` to use the `brand_names` and crawl the  web to find the relevant information correlated to the `brand_name` and begin to store that information in a separate DB/Server.
+6. **Note: This part is still hypothetical and needs to be discussed** The `Crawl Program` will then call our `Brand API` to use the `brand_names` and crawl the  web to find the relevant information correlated to the `brand_name` and begin to store that information in a separate DB/Server.
 It will either crawl (a search engine like e.g. Google,Yahoo or something else???) to query their search boxes with our `brand_names` or something else??
 This data mining aspect, where we can later use the information to study trends and gather new information on our labels

 **After thoughts..**